Joanie C Bernard Foundation

 Quote from Leadership:

-The foundation's work is guided by the belief that "Together, we can give them one more" life beyond the proverbial nine cats are said to have, emphasizing spay and neuter as "the simplest, most humane method for addressing feline overpopulation."
+The foundation's work is guided by the belief that "Together, we can give them one more" life beyond the proverbial nine cats are said to have, emphasising spay and neuter as "the simplest, most humane method for addressing feline overpopulation."

 Application Process & Timeline